vamshiamruthapu/coverage/core-java-modules/entry-level/QuickIntroductionToJava.md

 Why have so many companies adopted Java over the years?
 In this article, we'll delve into the **Java Essentials**, exploring the language's strengths.

 ## 1 - A High-level Programming Language
 Java is a [high-level](https://en.wikipedia.org/wiki/High-level_programming_language) programming language.
-This means that when you write a program in Java, you don't have to worry about low-level details like memory management, register management and so on.
+This means that when you write a program in Java, you don't have to worry about low-level details like memory management, register management, etc.
 The developer who programs in Java doesn't need to have any knowledge of the hardware (CPU, RAM) on which his program will be run.
 All this makes a Java program simpler to write and easier to understand.
 This is not the case with low-level languages such as C or Assembly.

 ## 2 - Write Once, Run Anywhere
 Java is a programming language that is both compiled and interpreted.
 Java is compiled because its source code is transformed into [byte-code](https://en.wikipedia.org/wiki/Java_bytecode) during the compilation phase.
 The byte-code is then interpreted by the virtual machine (JVM) during the execution phase.
 Java owes its portability to the use of the JVM.
 Indeed, any environment (Windows, Linux, macOS, cell phone, Web browser) with a Java virtual machine is capable of executing a compiled Java program.
 This portability is the origin of the slogan: [Write Once, Run Anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere).